zuozhenggh/learning-library/data-management-library/oracle-machine-learning/adb-oml/integrate-with-app/integrate-with-app.md

    ![](./images/020.png  " ")

-10. Select choose file, and then select the f100.sql file in the git repo and then accept the defaults.
+10. Select choose file, and then select the f100.sql file from your downloads folder and then accept the defaults.

    ![](./images/021.png  " ")